skwerlman/ccsquish/README.md

 #### --gzip
 Compress the generated code with gzip.
 Requires the gzip command-line utility (for compression only).

-### Compile
-Squish can compile the resulting file to Lua bytecode.
-This is experimental at this stage (you may get better results with luac right now), however it's a work in progress.
-Compiling to bytecode can actually increase the size of minified output, but it can speed up loading (not that you would notice it anyway, since the Lua compiler is so fast).

-#### --compile
-Enables compilation of the output file.

-### Debug
-Due to the way Squish combines multiple scripts into one, sometimes when a squished script raises an error the traceback will be fairly unhelpful, and point to a line in the unreadable squished script.
-This is where the debug extension comes in!

-#### --debug
-This option includes some code into the squished file which will restore the filenames and line numbers in error messages and tracebacks.
-This option will increase the size of the output by no more than about 6KB, so may be very much worth it when squishing large tricky-to-debug applications and libraries.

-**Note:** Minification may interfere with the line number calculation, use --minify-level=debug to enable all features of minify that don't change line numbers, and everything will be fine.

 ### Virtual IO
 Squish allows you to pack resources (any file) into the squished output.
 Sometimes it would be convenient to access these through